yxzwayne/yxzwayne/readme.md

-I'm a data scientist and developer.
+I'm a machine learning engineer and developer.
 I'm fine-tuning and building projects with large language models.

+I'm also a data scientist by training and experience.

 [yxzwayne.com](https://yxzwayne.com)